dzyanis/articles/how_to_learn_golang.md

 - [The Go Tour](https://go.dev/tour): A guided introduction to Go, with interactive code snippets
 - [Documentation](https://go.dev/doc/): Well-written and to the point
 - [Blog](https://go.dev/blog/): Updates and best practices from the Go team
+- [Learn](https://go.dev/learn/): A section of resources, many of which are also featured in this article.

 ---